salvoravida/redux-first-history/README.md

 ## Main Goal
 While working with *relatively large* projects, it's quite common to use both `redux` and `react-router`.

-So you may have components that take location from the store, others that take location from router context, and others from withRouter HOC.
+So you may have components that take location from the redux store, others that take location from router context, and others from withRouter HOC.

-This sometimes could generate sync issues, due to the fact that many components are updated at different times.
+This can generate sync issues, due to the fact that many components are updated at different times.
 In addition, React shallowCompare rendering optimization will not work as it should.

 With `redux-first-history`, you can mix components that get history from wherever,